Why we built this

 Founder, Clarity

-Free forever on Basic.
+Free forever on the Free plan.
 No credit card required.